 Module 14 (Live) December 13, 2021 from 2:00 – 3:15 p.m.
 ET

 Course material will be located in each module.
 This includes PDFs of the Power Point presentations for each module, any references, handouts and links if applicable.

-How to Earn PDH Credit: 14 PDH Credits Available
+How to Earn PDH Credit: up to 14 PDH Credits Available

-The course in its entirety is 14 PDH credits.
+The course in its entirety will provide up to 14 PDH credits.
 Each participant will be awarded an ITE Designing Signalized Intersections Course Certificate upon completion of all the live and pre-recorded sessions, confirmation of knowledge quizzes, working example assignments and an evaluation of the overall course.